-Use of the term in the english language peaked in the 1970s and has seen a heavy decline since then, while use of the term “fax” has remained consistent.
+Use of the term “Telefacsimile” in the English language peaked in the 1970s and has seen a heavy decline since then, while the use of the term “fax” has remained consistent.

 According to the Oxford Dictionaries, telefacsimile is defined as: